Tales of the Talladega Curse ~ 2018

 Author’s Note: This article has been published in many versions over the years as the tales continued to grow.
 To date, this is the complete and unabridged version, and my fond hope is that it’s the final edition.
 Twelve months out of the year, folks come looking for it, so every couple of years I release an update.
+New tales have been added since the last release.
 Please enjoy and send the link to friends.

 I bid you welcome, gentle readers.
-This week, we leave the 1.5-mile track in Charlotte that posed for all those look-alikes that came later, and head for the heart of Dixie and the biggest track on the circuit, Talladega, whose 33º banking affords a very different type of racing.
+This week, we leave the 1-mile ribbon of concrete that is Dover, or if you prefer, the Monster Mile, and head for the heart of Dixie and the biggest track on the circuit, Talladega Superspeedway, whose 33º banking affords a very different type of racing.
 Assuming that many of you are aware of my views on restrictor plate racing, I’ll spare you that rant.
 Instead, today let’s talk about the legend of the “Talladega Curse.”
 Since the giant 2.66-mile track opened in 1969, there have been some strange, if not downright eerie things happen there.
 This is a compilation of some of them; a tale spun for your enjoyment, though certain to make you a bit uneasy at the same time.

 “You're traveling through another dimension -- a dimension not only of sight and sound but of mind.
 A journey into a wondrous land whose boundaries are that of imagination.
-That's a signpost up ahead: your next stop: The Twilight Zone!” ~ Rod Serling
+That's a signpost up ahead: your next stop: Serling!” ~ Rod

 There was a time in racing history when there was no racetrack in Talladega, Alabama.
 What there was, in fact, was a huge, empty plot of land that had been purchased by Big Bill France, with a dream in his head of building a racetrack so awesome as to put to shame even his own Daytona International Speedway.
 A little story goes along with that land though.
 Rumor has always had it that it had belonged to a Native American tribe, and depending on which tale you listen to, was either a burial ground for tribal members or sacred ground used for tribal rituals.
 Whichever it was, the story goes that the tribe was quite unhappy about its planned use and sent their Medicine Man to try to change Big Bill’s mind, a feat that was tougher than moving mountains.
 True to form, France refused to budge and they say that the Medicine Man put a curse on what would soon become the new “Alabama International Motor Speedway,” or Talladega, as we know it today.
 I’m sorry, I have no idea what the fine for cursing was in those days, but Smokey Yunick could have told you.